brucefan1983/GPUMD/doc/potentials/nep.rst

 ************************

 The neuroevolution potential (:term:`NEP`) approach was proposed in [Fan2021]_ (NEP1) and later improved in [Fan2022a]_ (NEP2) and [Fan2022b]_ (NEP3).
-Currently, :program:`GPUMD` supports NEP3 and NEP4 (to be published).
+Currently, :program:`GPUMD` supports NEP3, NEP4 (to be published), and NEP5 (to be published).
-Both versions have comparable accuracy for single-component systems.
+All versions have comparable accuracy for single-component systems.
-For multi-component systems, NEP4 usually has higher accuracy, if all the other hyperparameters are the same.
+For multi-component systems, NEP4 and NEP5 usually have higher accuracy, if all the other hyperparameters are the same.

 :program:`GPUMD` not only allows one to carry out simulations using :term:`NEP` models via the :ref:`gpumd executable <gpumd_executable>` but even the construction of such models via the :ref:`nep executable <nep_executable>`.